mia-platform/documentation/docs/development_suite/api-console/api-design/public_variables.md

 The name of the folder is defined by the **publicVariablesFolderName** configuration in the Helm Chart.
 The default value is **variables**.
 :::

-Public variables are saved by the console with their values enclosed in single quotes.
+Public variables are saved by the Console with their values enclosed in single quotes.

 :::note
 It is highly suggested to use the console when editing public variables, however, in some cases, you might want to edit the file directly.
 In that case, it is mandatory to use single quotes around the values, like this: `VARIABLE_NAME='VARIABLE_VALUE'`.